marijnh/Eloquent-JavaScript/16_game.md

 If any actor does overlap, its `collide` method gets a chance to update the state.
-Touching a lava actor sets the game status to `"lost"`, coins vanish when you touch them, and set the status to `"won"` when this was the last coin.
+Touching a lava actor sets the game status to `"lost"`, coins vanish when you touch them and set the status to `"won"` when this was the last coin.

 ```{includeCode: true}